 Green Card Marriages: The Relationship Between Your Immigration Status And Divorce (A Three-Part Analysis)

-To assess how a divorce could impact marriage-based permanent residence, we need to address the timing of the divorce.
-At what stage of the green card process did the divorce take place?
+To assess how a dissolution could impact green card holders, we need to address the timing of the matrimonial split.
+At what stage of the green card process did the parting of the ways take place?

 There are three different junctures we need to explore.
 Since the effects of a disunion at each phase vary, they must be evaluated separately.

-Here are the three stages we’re going to look at:
+Here are the three divorce and green card stages we’re going to look at:

 - A divorce before permanent residence is granted, after the I-130 petition approval

-- A divorce that occurs during the two-year conditional permanent residence stage
+- A divorce that occurs during the two-year conditional permanent resident period

-- A divorce after permanent residence is granted, when a petition for citizenship is filed
+- A divorce after permanent residence is granted, when applying for citizenship

 The first step in the family immigration process is filing an I-130 immigrant relative petition.

-When the petition is approved, it doesn’t give the immigrant spouse any rights.
-Whether the I-130 petition was filed by a United States citizen or a permanent resident spouse, if the marital union ends at this stage before green card status is granted to the immigrant spouse, filing for permanent residency is not possible any longer.
+When the petition is approved, it doesn’t give the immigrant any rights.
+Whether the I-130 was filed by a United States citizen or a permanent resident spouse, if the marital union ends before a green card is granted, legal residency is not possible any longer.

-In other words, because marriage is the basis for the granting of a green card, the divorce which terminate the marriage simultaneously ends the immigrant’s eligibility for permanent residence.
-The petition, for purposes of a marriage green card, is rendered dead.
+In other words, because matrimony is the basis for the becoming a green card holder, the severance which terminates the marriage simultaneously ends the immigrant’s eligibility for such benefits.
+The visa petition, for purposes of a marriage-based green card, is rendered dead.

-On the other hand, after your immigrant petition has been approved, if you separate but do not divorce before your green card marriage interview has taken place, you may be able to preserve your efforts to become a permanent resident.
+On the other hand, after your I-130 has been validated, if you separate but do not divorce before your green card marriage interview has taken place, you may be able to preserve your efforts to become a lawful permanent resident.